MicrosoftDocs/winrt-api/windows.gaming.input.preview/legacygipgamecontrollerprovider_getextendeddeviceinfo_262080953.md

 ## -returns

-An array of GIP device information provided by the device.
+An array of GIP (Gaming Input Protocol) device information provided by the device.

 ## -remarks